-1. Development of the intellect

-The ability to analyze, compare, evaluate and reason, and the ability to deal with abstract concepts
+- Development of the intellect The ability to analyze, compare, evaluate and reason, and the ability to deal with abstract concepts

-2. Development of communication skills

-Reading, writing, speaking, listening, visual communication, and mathematics

-3. Development of aesthetic awareness

-Through encounters with great works of art, music, and literature, and through self-expression in the arts.
+Development of communication skills - Development of communication skins Reading, writing, speaking, listening, visual communication, and mathematics Development of aesthetic awareness - Through encounters with great works of art, music, and literature, and through self-expression in the arts.
 4. Development of cultural awareness